delabusy/Mickey-Mouse-fitbit-sense-watchface/README.md

 - The top right corner position shows the battery percentage in grey, tilted -45 degrees.

 Will elaborate on process, and future dev later.
+A lot of this process was started by someone else so I'll post a reference once I find it again.

 ## Planned Ideas:
 - Different outfits/looks.